 When it comes to mouth abscesses, both the gums and the teeth themselves are at risk.
 An abscess in the mouth can erode the periodontal structure (which supports the teeth) and the jaw bone, causing irreparable damage.
 In some cases, the affected tooth has to be extracted.

-By understanding tooth abscess symptoms and seeking professional treatment as soon as you become concerned, you can reduce the chances of further infection and complications.
+By understanding tooth abscess symptoms and seeking professional treatment as soon as you become concerned, you can reduce the chances of further infection and complications or other oral health problems.

 Types of dental abscess

-There are three main types of oral abscess: gingival, periodontal and periapical.
+There are three main types of mouth abscesses: gingival, periodontal and periapical.
 The distinguishing factor for each one is the location where the abscess forms.

 A gingival abscess, or gum abscess, forms on the surface of the tissue at the gum line of the teeth (gingiva).
 This is often a result of external damage to the gum, for example from food entering the gumline or penetration from a toothpick.

 If caught early, an abscess on the gum is relatively easy to treat and recover from.
-If left untreated, however, it can progress to a periodontal abscess and cause greater oral damage.
+If left untreated, however, a gum boil can progress to a periodontal abscess and cause greater oral damage.

 These begin in the soft tooth pulp, usually as a result of decay deep inside the tooth.
 Once tooth decay has eroded the protective enamel and dentin of the tooth, bacteria can invade the nerves and tooth pulp (a condition known as pulpitis).

-Wisdom tooth abscesses are particularly common in this category, since the very back teeth are harder to clean.
-In addition, it’s harder for your dentist to spot cavities on these teeth and treat them early on.
+A common type of periapical abscess is a wisdom tooth abscess, since the very back teeth are harder to clean so are more susceptible to infection.
+In addition, it's harder for your dentist to spot cavities on these teeth and treat them early on.

 Your mouth naturally contains bacteria, and when not cleaned well this forms plaque on your teeth and gums.
-Teeth infections develop when the acid produced by plaque starts to decay the teeth or gums.
+Teeth infections develop when the acid produced by plaque starts to decay the teeth, reaching the pulp tissue and spreading to the tissues around the root.

-Abscesses most commonly occur when tooth decay is left to spread.
+The main tooth abscess cause is untreated tooth decay that's left to spread.
 Other possible reasons for infection include:

 - Gum disease (gingivitis)